 An Excel form – the Pathways Assessment Reporting Form – has been created for instructors to use when reporting Pathways assessment data.
 A sample completed Pathways Assessment Reporting Form that includes detailed instructions for filling out the form in Excel is available here.
 A Word version of the Pathways Assessment Reporting Form is also available for instructors who do not use Excel.

-When complete, please submit your Pathways Assessment Reporting Form by clicking on the button below.
+When complete, please submit your Pathways Assessment Reporting Form by clicking on the link below.

 Watch this video for extra help completing Step 4.

 Pathways assessment data will be used for multiple purposes.
 Most importantly, Pathways assessment data will used to inform and improve the Pathways curriculum to enhance student learning at Virginia Tech.
-Assessment data will be used to evaluate and improve the Pathways curriculum, not evaluate individual instructors or courses.
+Assessment data will be used to evaluate and improve the Pathways curriculum, not evaluate individual instructors or courses, as outlined in this Pathways Assessment Data Use Statement (approved by UCCGE May 2019).
 Submitted data will be aggregated at the student learning outcome level, ensuring that data are not student, instructor, or course identifiable.

 At the end of each semester, the Assessment & Evaluation unit in the Office of Academic Decision Support will create a summary of assessment data for all Pathways student learning outcomes and concepts that will be disseminated by the Office of General Education.